zhaoxinf/zhaoxinf.github.io/Collaborator.md

 Master student
 ======
-* Kaijung Zhang, master student of Institute of Automation, Chinese Academy of Sciences, working on nerf+human body
+* Kaijun Zhang, master student of Institute of Automation, Chinese Academy of Sciences, working on nerf+human body
 * Xiaotao Wu, master student of Institute of Automation, Chinese Academy of Sciences, working on nerf+human body
 * Ziyi Yang, master student of Communication University of China, working on text to speech.
 * Yufei Zhao, master student of Communication University of China, working on talking head.